 I’ve always preferred convection vaporizers for flavor and efficiency.
 The PAX 2 has a lot of tech to make conduction more efficient, but if you’re looking for convection the PAX 2 isn’t for you.

-If you vape ALOT or are forgetful about charging and 3 hours sounds like to long to be without your vaporizer, you should look for an option with a quicker charge time or interchangeable batteries.
+If you vape A LOT or are forgetful about charging and 3 hours sounds like too long to be without your vaporizer, you should look for an option with a quicker charge time or interchangeable batteries.

-The PAX 2 is a great vaporizer for $199 and I'm very happy with it.
+The PAX 2 is a great vaporizer for $149 and I'm very happy with it.
 The heating technology puts me at ease when I normally worry about wasting herbs, and it’s small, all-in-one design is pretty hard to beat.
-Add to that an exceptional user experience, 10 year warranty, descrete size, new lower price, and I now have a new vape to confidently recommend!
+Add to that an exceptional user experience, 2 year warranty, discrete size, new lower price, and I now have a new vape to confidently recommend!